Enhancing Gateway Sciences Learning Grants

 To see descriptions of the thirteen Enhancing Gateway Sciences Learning Grants awarded in August 2013, please visit: http://web.jhu.edu/administration/provost/initiatives/gsi/2013-grant-recipients.

-To see descriptions of the ten Enhancing Gateway Sciences Learning Grants awarded in December 2011, please visit: http://web.jhu.edu/administration/provost/initiatives/gsi/2011-grant-recipients.
+To see descriptions and final reports of the ten Enhancing Gateway Sciences Learning Grants awarded in December 2011, please visit: http://web.jhu.edu/administration/provost/initiatives/gsi/2011-grant-recipients.